The Kato Lomb reading method of learning foreign languages

 Two years down the line, Lomb found herself interpreting for the Chinese delegations arriving in Hungary.
 Moreover, she was able to translate some of her favourite novels.

 Lomb also used dictionaries to learn the rules of a language and how a language “morphs the parts of speech into one another”.
-She also worked out how verbs are nominalised and how adjectives are formed from nouns.
+She also worked out how verbs are nominalised (converted into nouns) and how adjectives are formed from nouns.

 The world we live in revolves around self-entitlement and quick fixes.
 Processes no longer matter.
 It’s all about the final result.